 - Under "SSH setup," select the box marked Install OpenSSH server.
-An SSH allows you to remotely connect to the machine if necessary.
+An SSH (secure shell) allows you to remotely connect to the machine if necessary.
 Choose Done and press Enter.

 - Under "Featured Server Snaps," choose Nextcloud.
 Choose Done and press Enter.

 - The installation process continues.
 When it's done, choose Reboot now to boot the installed operating system.

 - When the server boots, log in with the name and password you chose during Ubuntu profile setup.